boennecd/SimSurvNMarker/inst/test-data/no-B.md

 #> [1] 5.16
 ```

-Fixed mixed linear mixed model and see that we get estimates which are
+Fit linear mixed model and see that we get estimates which are close to
-close to the true values
+the true values

 ``` r
 library(lme4)